mesgjs/mesgjs-web/architectural-plan/sample-rendering-walkthrough.md

 ## 2. Component Handlers

-The `ComponentFactory` provides handlers for each component type.
+The `MWISSRFactory` provides handlers for each component type.

 ### Semantic Components (Macros)